MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/platform_services/archive/loki_stack/readme.md

 # DEPRECATED
-Moved away from Loki Stack in favor of Victoria Logs in June of '25.
+Moved away from Loki Stack in favor of Victoria Logs in June of '25, this is just for reference as this instructions are from the spring of 2024.

 ## Loki Stack Installation Instructions